andreykobal/sei-agentfi/README.md

 💰 **Low Gas Fees**: For agents to execute hundreds or thousands of micro-transactions daily, costs must be minimal.
 Sei's low-fee environment makes our high-frequency strategies economically viable.

-🔗 **Native DeFi Ecosystem**: Sei's growing DeFi infrastructure provides the perfect foundation for our AI-driven protocols to integrate and expand.
+🔗 **Native DeFi Ecosystem**: Sei's DeFi infrastructure provides the foundation for our AI-driven protocols to integrate and expand.

 ## 7️⃣ Target Audience